menckend/writing/pages/articles/capacity/capacity-ch2-p1-layers.md

 #### Properties of Layers

 * Layers are groupings of elements with similar functionality.
-    * Typically depicted as horizontal bands in graphical representations.)
+    * Typically depicted as horizontal bands in graphical representations.
 * Layers are arranged hierarchically
+    * With the hierarchical relationships depicted through vertical positioning in graphical representations
 * Information moves between adjacent layers only

 #### Benefits of Layered architectures